LykenSol/rust-demangle.c/README.md

 ## Testing

-`cargo run` will run some tests - it's implemented in Rust (in `test-harness`) so that it can depend on `rustc-demangle` itself for comparisons.
+`cargo test` will run built-in tests - it's implemented in Rust (in `test-harness`) so that it can depend on `rustc-demangle` itself for comparisons.

-`cargo run` can also take a list of CSV files for additional test data, but such datasets aren't trivial to obtain (existing ones required building `rust-lang/rust` with a compiler patch that reacts to a custom environment variable).
+Additionally, `cargo run -q --release --example check-csv-dataset path/to/syms/*.csv` can be used to provide CSV files with additional mangled symbols test data, but such datasets aren't trivial to obtain (existing ones required building `rust-lang/rust` with a compiler patch that reacts to a custom environment variable).
 They're also quite large (~1GiB uncompressed) so none have been published anywhere yet.